Primary biliary cirrhosisDefinition:

 The goal of treatment is to ease symptoms and prevent complications.

-Vitamin replacement therapy restores vitamins A, K, and D, which are lost in fatty stools.
-A calcium supplement should be added to prevent or treat soft, weakened bones (osteomalacia ).
+Vitamin replacement therapy restores vitamins A, K, E and D, which are lost in fatty stools.
+A calcium supplement or other bone medicines may be added to prevent or treat weak or soft bones (osteoporosis, and rarely osteomalacia ).

 Progressive cirrhosis can lead to liver failure.
 Complications can include: